-- Why the candidate feels called to Carmel - How the candidate demonstrates (or not) a vocation to Carmel - Growth in interior prayer and virtue - Whether the candidate has fulfilled the formation goals - How the candidate lives the vocation with all its personal and communal responsibilities, any difficulties and how they might be addressed - Other information the MC Council feels it needs to make a good discernment
+As the MC Council and GID leadership discern together, areas to examine include why the candidate feels called to Carmel, how the candidate demonstrates (or not) a vocation to Carmel, growth in interior prayer and virtue, whether the candidate has fulfilled the formation goals, how the candidate lives the vocation with all its personal and communal responsibilities, any difficulties and how they might be addressed, and other information the MC Council feels it needs to make a good discernment.

-It is good practice to get the formator's input on how the candidate does in the formation sessions: preparation, participation, comprehension, interaction, and general impressions.
+It is good practice to get the formator's input on how the candidate does in class; preparation, participation, comprehension, interaction, general impressions.